kubev2v/forklift/docs/enhancements/ova-ovfenv.md

           name: my-other-vm
     ```

-3. Provide a `vmtoolsd-shim` binary that can be used to inject the environment variables into the guest.
+3. Provide a `vmtoolsd-shim` binary that can be used to inject the OVF environment XML into the guest.
 The binary will emulate the functionality of the `vmtoolsd` daemon related to the ovfenv, and will also be able to mount the ovfenv from the attached ConfigMap disk.
-When running `vmtoolsd-shim --cmd 'info-get guestinfo.ovfEnv'`, the tool will attempt to mount the ovfenv from the ConfigMap disk, and if successful, will return the environment variables to the caller.
+When running `vmtoolsd --cmd 'info-get guestinfo.ovfEnv'`, the tool will attempt to mount the ovfenv from the ConfigMap disk, and if successful, will return the OVF environment XML to the caller.

+### User Stories

+#### Story 1

+- Given that I have an OVA with specific configuration requirements,
+- When I want to initiate a migration of an OVA appliance using the Forklift tool,
+- Then I should be able to query the necessary OVF environment XML using the forklift-inventory REST API,
+- And create a ConfigMap based on this data in the target namespace,
+- And include a reference to this ConfigMap in the Plan CRD for the migration,
+- And have a way to inject the `vmtoolsd-shim` binary into the guest,
+- So that the migration process makes the OVF environment XML available as a disk to be mounted in the guest,
+- Ensuring a smooth and consistent deployment on KubeVirt.

 ### Security, Risks, and Mitigations